 With the exception of tracking for this post on how I spend my time since I semi-retired, I don’t even track how long I spend on my interests anymore.
-In fact, a friend casually asked me how long my daily 5+ mile walk took the other day.
+In fact, the other day a friend casually asked me how long my daily 5+ mile walk took.
 And you know what?
 I have no idea.
 It’s like asking me how long I spend listening to music or dancing or drinking coffee.
 Why would I measure fun?
 I get into flow, and when I look up, hours have passed.

-If you’re reading this site, because you want to retire early or semi-retire and lay on the beach all day, I mean…sure, be my guest.
+If you’re reading this site, because you want to retire early or semi-retire and lay on the beach all day: …sure, be my guest.
 The tools are here.

 But if you’re reading this site because you want the freedom of financial independence so that you can finally move in alignment with your passions, your purpose and your calling, then congratulations, you’re in the 5%.